brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 ```
 :::

-C++26 already rejects the declaration of `p` (as it must), but it cannot do so on the basis of types — because `void const*` is of course not consteval-only.
+C++26 already rejects the declaration of `p` (as it must), but it cannot do so on the basis of types — because `void const*` is, of course, not consteval-only.
 Instead, we already do it today on the basis of the expression `(void const*)&r` having consteval-only value.
 From the rule cited earlier

 ::: std
 [21]{.pnum} A _constant expression_ is either